n49o7/brute/README.md

 # brute

-DOM filler for simple webapps where the data can contain Objects and/or Arrays.
+A simple client-side DOM filler.

 Relies on HTML template elements.

-Can be used once or attached to an event.
+Supports iteration and conditions.

+Use it as a buildless templating library, on page load or attached to some events.

 ## Usage

+The data can contain Objects and/or Arrays.

 Define your templates using the standard HTML data- attributes to target a certain key or variable in the data.